EmeraldVoid/Goemon-Hardcore-Randomizer/README.md

 - **No Fortune Dolls** – You cannot collect any fortune dolls during your run (unless unavoidable).
 - **`sasuke_mode: True`** – Enabled by default in the **Sasuke Edition**, this setting starts you as **Sasuke** and **Yae** instead of Goemon and Ebisumaru, with maze logic updated accordingly.
 Cutscenes remain unchanged, but Ebisumaru can be recruited by viewing Yae’s cutscene, and Goemon by viewing Sasuke’s. *(If playing the Goemon Edition, this should be disabled.)*
 - **Restart on Death** - If you die during a run, you must reset back to the beginning.

+  ### 🧩 Additional Info:
+- **Shops, Restaurants, and Cat Dolls Matter More** – With resources being scarcer and damage being higher, healing becomes crucial.
+- **Armor & Helmets Are Essential** – They still negate full damage from a hit, making them invaluable.

 ## 🔧 Installation & Usage

 1️⃣ **You must have a working ROM file.** (I cannot provide links to ROMs.)